Hilbert-Poincar\'e series of matroid Chow rings and intersection cohomology

-Furthermore, we discuss the Chow-theoretic version of an unpublished conjecture posed by Gedeon.
-It asserts that the maximum of the coefficients of the Kazhdan--Lusztig and $Z$-polynomial of a matroid of rank $k$ and size $n$ is attained when the matroid is isomorphic to $\U_{k,n}$.
-In the Kazhdan--Lusztig framework, this conjecture is known to hold for all paving matroids \cite[Theorem~1.5]{ferroni-nasr-vecchi}.
-Here we prove that its counterpart for the polynomials $\uH_{\M}(x)$ and $\H_{\M}(x)$ holds for all matroids.
+An unpublished conjecture of Gedeon states that the Kazhdan--Lusztig and $Z$-polynomials of $\U_{k,n}$ are coefficient-wise maximal among all matroids of rank $k$ on $n$ elements.
+This conjecture is known to hold for all paving matroids in the Kazhdan--Lusztig setting \cite[Theorem~1.5]{ferroni-nasr-vecchi}.
+Here, we prove a Chow-theoretic counterpart for all matroids.

 \begin{theorem} Let $\M$ be a loopless matroid of rank $k$ on a ground set of size $n$.
 The following coefficient-wise inequalities hold:

 In other words, uniform matroids maximize the coefficients of Chow polynomials and augmented Chow polynomials among all matroids with fixed rank and size. \end{theorem}